Bazthal/MP3PlayerV2/README.md

   - Updates on runtime
   - Light / Dark switching is based on system color mode at app startup
 	- Default colors were set for this in mind
-  - Automatic saving/loading of theme configuration with fallback to default style if currupted.
+  - Automatic saving/loading of theme configuration with fallback to default style if corrupted.
 - Backed by the **BazthalLib** theming system for dynamic and reusable styles

 ---